-When users first create their account, they are taken through an on-boarding process that gets a base sample of what the user likes.
-From there, each interaction on Apple Music shapes the algorithm profile for the user.
+When creating an account, you are taken through an on-boarding process that gets a base sample of what you like.
+From there, each interaction in the app shapes the user's algorithm profile.

-Within the "Listen Now" tab, there will be curated music selections based on this information.
-There are multiple playlists updated each week as well:
+Within the "Listen Now" tab, there are curated music selections based on this information.
+There are also multiple playlists updated each week:

 - New Music Mix